-In an interview with an American broadcasting network in the 1980s Patrick Macnee was very angry about what he called "the disgusting violence in film".
-He also said "you shouldn't feel saver behind a gun".
+In an interview with an American broadcasting network in the 1980s, Patrick Macnee was furious about what he called "the disgusting violence in the film."
+He also said, "you shouldn't feel saver behind a gun."

 However, John Steed is not a choir boy when he needs to overpower dangerous opponents.

 And in Double Danger Steed said: " I'm not fighting a revolver with an umbrella."